 The game is well-balanced, difficult, entertaining and well-designed.
 I have few quibbles with it, apart from a few little things (such as the way weapons stop charging when enemies cloak)

-FTL: Faster Than Light is developed by Subset Games and available on Steam for PC and Mac here.
+FTL: Faster Than Light is developed by Subset Games (two guys and a hugely successful Kickstarter) and available on Steam for PC and Mac here.

 I, Noogai03, have added myself as admin of this site!
 Expect a lot more posts…